lucasjct/bruno-api-testing/README.md

 > [Check how to test api with Golang](test/readme.md)

-Bruno is an open-source alternative for API testing.
+Bruno is an open-source alternative to API testing.
 We can use Bruno instead of Postman, Insomnia, etc. It is available for Linux, Windows and MacOS.
-For download, access [Bruno](https://www.usebruno.com/).
+To download it, access [Bruno](https://www.usebruno.com/).

 With Bruno we can manage the requests with facility, in separated files.
 There is one file for each request.
 In Postman, there is a single JSON file for all tests and all requests.
 For example, if we change just one value of variables, we have that generate a new collection and replace the whole JSON file.
 Normally, this is the process available on free plan.